honetools/formats/Service API.md

   * `200 OK.` The resource was successfully put.
 The `ETag` header also contains the resource ETag.
   * `404 Not Found.` The project was not found.
   * `409 Conflict.` Either there is no manifest for this project, or the manifest does not contain a reference to this resource.
-Sway requires that all uploaded resources are referred to in the manifest.
+Hone requires that all uploaded resources are referred to in the manifest.
 This probably means that you are trying to upload a resource before uploading an up-to-date manifest.
 See the `error` object in the body for details.

 #### Get resource